Hearing loops becoming more popular, thanks to increased advocacy

 If you have hearing aids or cochlear implants, you probably struggle to hear in public places.
 Going to the theater, the airport or even a busy doctor’s office can be a frustrating experience due to the ambient noise that interferes with hearing clarity.

 A hearing loop is basically a loop of insulated copper wire that encircles a space.
-Using a venue’s P.A. or other audio system, the wire generates a magnetic field throughout the looped space which is then transferred directly to a user’s hearing aids or cochlear implants.
-That’s right: no inconvenient headphones necessary.
-The only requirement is a vertically placed T-coil inside the hearing aid or C.I.
+Using a venue’s P.A. or other audio system, the wire generates a magnetic field throughout the looped space which is then transferred directly to a wearer's hearing aids or cochlear implants with no inconvenient headphones necessary.
+The only requirement is a telecoil, or t-coil, inside the hearing aid or cochlear implant processor.
 A user simply presses a button for instant connection to the venue’s sound system.

 Loop systems have multiple advantages:

 As a matter of fact, other than the installation necessary and a relatively minor cost involved for the venue, loop systems have practically no downside.
 Which begs the question, why aren’t they installed in more public places?
 In Europe, loop technology has been in use for more than 70 years, so why is the United States so behind the curve?
 The answer, at least until recently, lay in available hearing aid technology.
-What prevented widespread use of loop systems in this country was that until about 10 years ago only a small percentage of hearing aids were equipped with the telecoil necessary to interface with the loop system technology.
-All that is changing, as currently more than two-thirds of new hearing aid models and all new cochlear implants now come with telecoils.
+What prevented widespread use of loop systems in this country was that until about 10 years ago, not enough of the hearing aids sold were equipped with the telecoil necessary to interface with the loop system technology.
+All that has changed, as currently more than two-thirds of new hearing aid models and all new cochlear implant processors now come with telecoils.

 The good news is that across the country, awareness of loop technology is increasing, and communities are responding by installing the systems in both public and private venues.
 Michigan and New York are leading the charge, with hundreds of loop systems installed just in the past five years.
 The advocacy efforts of a vocal few have led to spaces such as movie theaters, concert halls, churches, conference rooms, banks, airports, train stations, classrooms, sports stadiums, meeting rooms, universities and even taxis are becoming hearing accessible.